-Working below the expected standard (D and Below), working at the expected standard (C) and working at greater depth within the expected level (B), working above expected standard (A to A).
+• Working below the expected standard (D and Below), working at the expected standard (C) and working above expected standard (A to B).

 Year 1 Ongoing formative assessments are conducted for Islamic education, Arabic, English, Math, Science, Humanities, PE, Music, ICT, Moral Eduction, PSHCEE and UAE SST.
 These assessments are consolidated and reported to parents in each term.